10 INTERVENTION PRINCIPLES

 In connection with these activities, and those aimed at strengthening public services in charge of the national food safety system, strengthening public–private dialogue is also a priority.

 Developing partnerships enables more efficient use of funds and is also a way of answering requests for support that are beyond COLEACP’s framework.

-Operational partnerships have not yet been initiated in Rwanda, but contacts have been made with TradeMark East Africa, ENABEL (the Belgian development agency), Send a Cow, the Netherlands Embassy (Hortinverst), ITC (Markup programme) and IDH.
-A new programme supporting the horticultural sector, financed by the EU and implemented by OXFAM and TearFund, is shortly starting.
+Operational partnerships have not yet been initiated in Rwanda, but contacts have been made with TradeMark East Africa, ENABEL (the Belgian development agency), Send a Cow, the Netherlands Embassy (Hortinverst), ITC (Markup programme), IDH and the GIZ.
+A new programme supporting the horticultural sector, financed by the EU and implemented by OXFAM and TearFund, is starting.
 COLEACP will link to this programme in order to ensure complementary support.